 Chris is a member of the Women’s Foundation of Colorado, a non-profit organization devoted to making every woman in Colorado economically self-sufficient and putting every girl on the path to economic self-sufficiency.
-She serves as a parent board member of the Collaborative School Committees for Bill Roberts Elementary School and Northfield High School.
 In her free time, she enjoys spending time with her twins and practicing yoga.

 Recent Speeches and Publications

 “Deciding whether to furlough employees.”
 Scripps National News – April 2020

 EEOC investigations: Understanding the Process and Using it To Your Company’s Advantage

 Little Mistakes, Big Consequences, how to avoid the most costly Human Resources Mistakes

 Great Job, You’re Fired!
 How to Minimize Risk in Employee Discipline and Terminations